-This rainbow activity is perfect for this time of year or any day!
-Kids can work on so many skills with this simple visual motor rainbow.
+This particular Kids can work on so many skills with this simple visual motor rainbow.
 We worked on matching printed lower case letters to cursive letters but you could do this one with upper and lower case letter match-ups or just matching upper case to upper case.
 Some of the underlying skills that is necessary for kids to write legibly are visual motor integration and crossing midline.
 This visual motor integration letter rainbow works on those skills with a colorful result.

 We also used our rainbow of hues to work on the visual motor skills needed for pencil control.
 This activity also addresses the ability to coordinate visual input to the motor movements of the hands.
 Kids can work on their fine motor development with the simple rainbow activity described below.

 In another blog post, we cover more about crossing the midline, particularly with the lower body, in a midline marching activity for children.

 Midline of the body is an imaginary line that drops from the middle of the head, strait down over the nose, to the belly button and divides the body into left and right sides.
 Many movements and functional tasks occur with just one hand, like holding a phone.
 A user could hold the phone on one side of the body and turn their head to that direction.
 In that particular task and positioning, the activiy is localized to a side of the body and doesn’t cross the midline.